 Creating your own Kindle book is also far easier than you may have imagined, especially when much of the content you need is already available on your blog or from other sources.

 All in all, it’s another powerful way to repurpose content and get your business in front of whole new audiences you wouldn’t otherwise reach.

-Finally, don’t forget to download this checklist now to keep for future reference and help you get leads from Amazon.
+Finally, don’t forget to get the checklist you need to get leads from Amazon.